 The team held a “Name the Team” contest, the second ever in Stockton’s hockey history.
 After Michelle Costa, an 11-year old from Tracy, California named the Thunder team back in 2005, it’d be Daniel Harms who’d be announced the winner of the “Name the AHL Team” contest.
 The name Heat was selected over four other popular entries, “Blaze”, “Fire”, “Inferno” and “Scorch”.

-Despite narrowly missing the playoffs in the inaugural season, the Heat had plenty of notables in 2015-16 inlcuding a team opening 7-0 win over the Rockford IceHogs, a win outdoors at Raley Field in West Sacramento against the Bakersfield Condors and saw 16 players earn the call to the NHL with five of those players making their NHL debuts.
+Despite narrowly missing the playoffs in the inaugural season, the Heat had plenty of notables in 2015-16 including a team opening 7-0 win over the Rockford IceHogs, a win outdoors at Raley Field in West Sacramento against the Bakersfield Condors and saw 16 players earn the call to the NHL with five of those players making their NHL debuts.

-During the second season of Heat hockey in 2017-18, the team would be led to the playoffs for the first time in team history, playing the San Jose Barracuda in the Pacific Division Semifinals.
+During the second season of Heat hockey in 2017-18, the team was led to the playoffs for the first time in team history, playing the San Jose Barracuda in the Pacific Division Semifinals.
 A back and forth series led to the decisive Game 5 where unfortunately, the Heat would fall in overtime by a 2-1 final.
 While it was a disappointing ending, there were a lot of great stories during the season, most notably the emergence of rookie Mark Jankowski, who would eventually become the Heat’s all-time leading scorer and would be named to the AHL All-Rookie Team.

 The franchise began in Portland, Maine as the Maine Mariners, making several moves until finding a long-term home in Stockton as part of the AHL movement to the West Coast.
 Over the past 38 years, the franchise has won four Calder Cup Championships and has employed some of the best players and coaches in the history of the sport including Ken Daneyko, Martin Brodeur, Herb Brooks and Marty St. Louis.